operator-framework/operator-controller/docs/api-reference/catalogd-webserver.md

 !!! note

-    Only catalogs that result in a response size greater than 1400 bytes will be compressed.
+    Only catalogs whose uncompressed response body would result in a response size greater than 1400 bytes will be compressed.

 ### Cache Header Support